 Opened in 1927 by a group of Hollywood’s biggest box office draws and movie moguls, the Hollywood Roosevelt has always been synonymous with celebrity.
 Over the years, it’s hosted everyone from Golden Era stars like Shirley Temple, Charlie Chaplin and Judy Garland to modern musicians like Marilyn Manson and Prince, who played a series of sold-out shows here in 2007.
 The David Hockney mural at the bottom of the hotel's pool was restored in 2008.

 7000 Hollywood Blvd., Hollywood, 323.466.7000

-Though it’s now part of Best Western brand, this freeway-adjacent hotel traces its roots back to at least as early as the ‘40s.
-It’s a great location for hitting all of the Hollywood hot spots, and remains something of a destination in itself, ever since its diner, the 101 Coffee Shop made several cameos in the hit 1996 film, Swingers.
+Though it’s now part of the Best Western brand, this freeway-adjacent hotel traces its roots back to at least as early as the ‘40s.
+It’s a great location for hitting all of the Hollywood hot spots, and remains something of a destination in itself, ever since its diner, the 101 Coffee Shop made several cameos in the hit 1996 film Swingers.
 The owners have changed since then, but the décor remains much the same.
 Locals refer to it by the sly advertising mural painted on the building: “Last Cappuccino Before the 101."

 6141 Franklin Ave., Hollywood, 323.464.5181